Getting Started – If You’re New To Walking

 Arguably the most important thing is footwear.
 Hiking boots aren’t cheap or particularly fashionable but they do offer the best protection.
 Ankle support, heel moulding, toe protection, excellent grip, strong laces and waterproof… they’re easily the best option!
 However, they do usually need to be ‘worn in’ so make a point of breaking them in before your hike.
 The last thing you need to add onto your list of problems is blistered feet while you hike!

 As well as this, warm and waterproof coats should be worn as well as thermal t-shirts and wind-resistant trousers.
 This is especially important in mountain areas as the weather conditions can and do change drastically so multiple layers allow you to keep warm and comfortable, whatever the weather.
+Check out Dimepiece for a variety of options to suit your walking needs.

 These features should also be taken into consideration when buying a tent!
 As well as the total weight so that you can limit how much you’re going to be carrying.
 Supermarkets and discount stores do have great deals but you’re always better going to an outdoor specialist store that will have tents and airbeds that are suited to your set of needs.